ghdwlsgur/outline-vpn/README.md

 After the user selects an `machine image`, `instance type`, `region`, and `availability zone`, an EC2 is created in the default subnet within the selected availability zone in the default vpc.
 If you don't have a default vpc or default subnet, we'll help you create defulat vpc or default subnet.
 You can create one EC2 instance for each region.
 You can use the vpn service by pasting access key on the [Outline Client](https://getoutline.org/ko/get-started/#step-3) App.

+# Security

+The VPN service can only be accessed from the public IP of the computer where you provisioned EC2 with the EC2 security group settings.

 # Prerequisite

 ### EC2

-- [ ! required] ec2:CreateDefaultVpc, ec2:DescribeVpcs, ec2:DeleteVpc
+- [required] ec2:CreateDefaultVpc, ec2:DescribeVpcs, ec2:DeleteVpc
-- [ ! required] ec2:CreateDefaultSubnet, ec2:DescribeSubnets, ec2:DeleteSubnet
+- [required] ec2:CreateDefaultSubnet, ec2:DescribeSubnets, ec2:DeleteSubnet
-- [ ! required] ec2:DeleteInternetGateway, ec2:DescribeInternetGateways, ec2:DetachInternetGateway
+- [required] ec2:DeleteInternetGateway, ec2:DescribeInternetGateways, ec2:DetachInternetGateway
-- [ ! required] ec2:CreateTags, ec2:DescribeInstances, ec2:DescribeInstanceTypeOfferings, ec2:DescribeAvailabilityZones, ec2:DescribeImages, ec2:DescribeRegions
+- [required] ec2:CreateTags, ec2:DescribeInstances, ec2:DescribeInstanceTypeOfferings, ec2:DescribeAvailabilityZones, ec2:DescribeImages, ec2:DescribeRegions

 ### Client

-- [ ! required] AWS Configure
+- [required] AWS Configure

   > Execute command that `aws configure`